dhlab-basel/Sipi/docs/building.md

-# Building Sipi from Source Code
+# Building SIPI from Source Code

 ## Prerequisites

-To build Sipi from source code, you must have [Kakadu](http://kakadusoftware.com/), a JPEG 2000 development toolkit that is not provided with Sipi and must be licensed separately.
+To build SIPI from source code, you must have [Kakadu](http://kakadusoftware.com/), a JPEG 2000 development toolkit that is not provided with Sipi and must be licensed separately.
 The Kakadu source code archive `v8_0_5-01727L.zip` must be placed in the